mattwilson1024/mocklify/README.md

 - `getLast` - returns the last item in the data set
 - `getOne` - returns a single item from the data set that matches a predicate (if multiple items match, the first is returned)
 - `getWhere` - returns any items from the data set which match a predicate
-- `getRandom` - returns _n_ random items from the data set
+- `getRandom` - returns a specific number of random items from the data set
-- `getShuffled` - returns a specific number of items from the data set, shuffled into a random order
+- `getShuffled` - returns all items from the data set, shuffled into a random order

 # Data Sources